Why doesn't your program work ?

 button.
 In the "Code" field you can see one of the generated

-When purchasing, you should enter the registration code of your DOSPRN copy.
+After purchasing you should send us the registration code of your DOSPRN copy.

-Our support will send an unlock key at the specified e-mail address.
+Our support will return an unlock key at the specified e-mail address.
 After

 you paste your unlock KEY in the corresponding field of the registration